Lourdes: Apparitions and pilgrimages

-According to believers, the Virgin Mary appeared to Maria Bernada Sobirós (in her native Occitan language) on a total of eighteen occasions at Lourdes (Lorda in her local Occitan language).
+In 1858, the Virgin Mary allegedly appeared to Bernadette Soubirous (Maria Bernada Sobirós in her native Occitan language) on a total of eighteen occasions at Lourdes (Lorda in her local Occitan language).
 Lourdes has become a major place of Roman Catholic pilgrimage and of miraculous healings.
 The 150th Jubilee of the first apparition took place on 11 February 2008 with an outdoor Mass attended by approximately 45,000 pilgrims.

-Today Lourdes has a population of around 15,000, but it is able to take in some 5,000,000 pilgrims and tourists every season.
-With about 270 hotels, Lourdes has the second greatest number of hotels per square kilometer in France after Paris.
-Some of the deluxe hotels like Grand Hotel Moderne, Hotel Grand de la Grotte, Hotel St. Étienne, Hotel Majestic and Hotel Roissy are located here.
+In 2020, Lourdes had a population of around 15,000.
+In 2012, 715,000 pilgrims attended Our Lady of Lourdes-related events, falling to 570,000 in 2016.
+In 2011, Lourdes contained about 270 hotels, the second-greatest number of hotels per square kilometer in France after Paris.
+Its deluxe hotels include Grand Hotel Moderne, Hotel Grand de la Grotte, Hotel St. Étienne, Hotel Majestic, and Hotel Roissy.

+Marian apparitions

-In the evening of February 11, 1858, a young Roman Catholic girl, Bernadette, went to fetch some firewood with her sister and another companion when a Lady who was indescribably beautiful appeared to her at the Massabielle grotto.
-Although the Lady did not tell Bernadette her name when asked at first, she told her to return to the grotto.
-On subsequent visits, the Lady revealed herself to be the "Immaculate Conception".
-This was a reference to the dogma of the Immaculate Conception which had been defined only four years earlier in 1854 by Pope Pius IX, stating that the Virgin Mary herself had been conceived without sin.
-Bernadette, having only a rudimentary knowledge of the Catholic faith, did not understand what this meant but she reported it to her parish priest, Father Peyremale.
-He, though initially very skeptical of Bernadette's claims, became convinced when he heard this because he knew the young girl had no knowledge of the doctrine.
-The Lady also told Bernadette to dig in the ground at a certain spot and to drink from the small spring of water that began to bubble up.
-Almost immediately cures were reported from drinking the water.
+On the evening of February 11, 1858, a young Roman Catholic girl, Bernadette Soubirous, reported that she went to fetch some firewood with her sister and another companion when a lady who was indescribably beautiful appeared to her at the Massabielle grotto.
+Although the lady did not tell Bernadette her name when asked at first, she told her to return to the grotto.
+On subsequent visits, the lady revealed herself to be the "Immaculate Conception".
+This was a reference to the dogma of the Immaculate Conception which had been defined only four years earlier in 1854 by Pope Pius IX, stating that the Virgin Mary herself had been conceived free from the consequences of original sin.
+Bernadette, having only a rudimentary knowledge of the Catholic faith, did not understand what this meant, but she reported it to her parish priest, Father Peyremale.
+Peyremale, though initially very skeptical of Bernadette's claims, became convinced by hearing this because he knew that the young girl had no knowledge of the doctrine.

+The lady also told Bernadette to dig in the ground at a certain spot and to drink from the small spring of water that began to bubble up.
+Almost immediately, cures were reported from the water.
 Today thousands of gallons of water gush from the source of the spring, and pilgrims are able to bathe in it.
 Countless purported miracle cures have been documented there, from the healing of nervous disorders and cancers to cases of paralysis and even of blindness.
-During the Apparitions, Bernadette Soubirous prayed the Rosary.
+During the apparitions, Bernadette Soubirous prayed the Rosary.
 Pope John Paul II wrote: "The Rosary of the Virgin Mary [is] a prayer of great significance, destined to bring forth a harvest of holiness".